dlgoodchild/handbook/modular-javascript.md

 [Home](README.md)

-# TypeScript
+# Modular JavaScript

+_**This document is currently a work in progress.
+It originally started out as a TypeScript document.
+Things be changing.**_

+Modular JavaScript is everywhere you look just now.
+There are acronyms and a deep sea of _noun_-js libraries for said acronyms.
+But what does it all mean?

+Firstly, modules are a way to organise your code into distinct, clearly defined portions, if you will.
+Typically one would use a module per class, and that would also be it's own file, though it's not uncommon to have multiple classes or definitions in a single module.
+Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they have been explicitly exported.

+ECMAScript, until ES6 (_ES2015_ or _Harmony_), has had no truly native solution to the module paradigm in terms of creating the modules and importing those modules.
+As a result of this lack of native support, there are a number of module loading formats, some of those are:
+* `esm`: ECMAScript Module
+* `cjs`: CommonJS
+* `amd`: Asynchronous Module Definition
+* `umd`: Universal Module Definition
+* There could be others?
+Such as SystemJS's?

+At the time of writing (2017-08-10), most javascript run in the browser is ES5, as there is only partial support for ES6 in most modern browsers.
+Node.js is currently at version 8 and supposidly supports 99% of ES6 (according to [node.green](http://node.green/); fun fact, Node.js is written against [Google's v8](https://developers.google.com/v8/).

+It is common practice to _transpile_ your ES6 code to ES5 code in order that your code will run in all modern browsers.

+### Module Loaders
+Due to the fact that ES5 doesn't support the module paradigm natively, we need to use a script loader.
+A script loader is designed against a particular module loading format; i.e. RequireJS (_considered old_), and curl.js (_deprecated_) are compliant with the AMD format.

 ## Modules and Module Loaders
-Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported.

 Any declaration (such as a variable, function, class, type alias, or interface) can be exported by adding the `export` keyword.

 > In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.